Psychology Major

 A student’s major adviser must approve all tentative and final programs.

-There are two steps in obtaining approval for courses taken at another institution.
-First, you must receive Barnard College credit for the course from the Registrar.
-Second, you must obtain approval from the Psychology Departmental Representative to count the course toward your major requirements, by completing a Transfer Credit Approval Form and submitting it to the Departmental Representative.
-(Approval from the Registrar will ensure College credit, but will not ensure that the course can count toward the major.)
-Students already enrolled at Barnard who plan to fulfill major requirements with a course from another institution are strongly encouraged to seek approval from the Department Representative prior to filing their program.
+Students already enrolled at Barnard who plan to fulfill major requirements with a course from another institution are strongly encouraged to seek approval from the Department Vice Chair for Student Advising prior to filing their program.
 This applies to summer courses (including those taken at Columbia), courses taken abroad, and courses taken at institutions other than Barnard or Columbia during the fall and spring semesters.

 - PSYC BC1099 Science and Scientists and all of the PSYC laboratory courses are worth fewer than three credits each.